 Okay, cool! =] Lol I’m glad you took that as a joke as I’d hope cos I worried that you might misinterpret the “fish and chips shop” bit as rude!
 XD What do your workmates usually wear?
 I think that’s an important thing to consider.
 I can completely imagine someone wearing that blue dress in movies and just regularly too!posted about 5 years ago

 The style looks fine for officewear as in form, colour and cut.
 But the material does make it look eveningish(again making up words).
 Also I can’t quite make it out how long is it, knee-lenght?

 Very chic for an officewroker!

 I agree with MiuSan that the material makes it seem on the formal side, but I think it’s fine for work, especially if you wear it with conservative accessories like basic black pumps and a blazer or something.
 And if the v in front dips too deep, wear a camisole.
-Like most things it’s all how you style it.posted almost 5 years ago
+Like most things it’s all how you style it.posted about 5 years ago

 it’s slightly above my knee.
 Although I work in a large company we don’t do the whole corporate attire.
 We can wear whatever as long as we don’t turn up in our PJ’s :-) Yeah that’s what I was afraid of that it’s gonna look like an evening wear. perhaps I could dress it down a bit with some flats & a wrap cardi.
-I just hate waiting for a special occasion to be able to wear this dress again. lol.posted almost 5 years ago
+I just hate waiting for a special occasion to be able to wear this dress again. lol.posted about 5 years ago

 i think this dress falls under evening wear…but, it really depends on how it looks when you have it on and what kind of office you work in. if it deals with fashion, then go for it…otherwise, save it for the office parties.